okta/okta-developer-docs/packages/@okta/vuepress-site/guides/sign-into-web-app/define-callback/index.md

 <StackSelector snippet="define-route"/>

 Our examples use `/authorization-code/callback` as a default route path, but you can change this.
-The route path will be used in the next step.
+The route path is used in the next step.

 <NextSectionLink/>